-The German Center for Art History (DFK Paris) publishes works by its own researchers and accepts essays and monographies by art historians from around the world.
+The DFK Paris supports the dissemination and translation of research in German and French by publishing the academic work of researchers working at the institute, as well as essays and monographs by international art historians.
 Our editorial line, at first oriented toward annual themes and long-term projects, has since opened up to other methodological and historiographical perspectives.
-It now incorporates studies on subjects as varied as artistic exchanges, art collections and collectors, classical architecture, art theory, and the political significance of images.
+It now incorporates studies on subjects as varied as artistic transfer phenomena and transregional questions, the art market and collections, architectural history, art and image theory, as well as historical source editions.

 The institute’s publication program is rounded out by numerous Cooperations developed with partner institutions.